sheldonbarry/fincalc/README.md

 A simple Python module to perform annuity calculations.

-To view the package in use on a basic web app, go to [link](http://fincalcapp.appspot.com)
+To view the package in use on a basic web app using a Python based web framework, go to [link](http://fincalcapp.appspot.com)

 ## Overview